limalloyd1/S.A.M-Virtual-Assistant/README.md

 "search" will begin the wiki_search function
 "joke" will tell a joke
-"to do list" will activate the todo list function "stop" or "shutdown" will stop the program
+"to do list" will activate the todo list function "remove task" or "delete task" will activate the removing tasks function "stop" or "shutdown" will stop the program

 This project is still a work in progress and will continuously receive updates over time